jongs/jongs.github.io/_posts/2025-02-09-symbolrich.md

 The tension between the self and the symbols is not to be won by one or the other: we need to have an inner life *and* a symbolic life together.

 We need our individual lives to be symbolically rich.
-Wealth and freedom are worthy goals to pursue; maybe we should add to that list, a desire to be symbolrich.
+Wealth and freedom are worthy goals to pursue; maybe we should add to that list, a desire to be symbol rich.